janboddez/add-fediverse-icons-to-jetpack/README.md

 ## Twenty Twenty Compatibility
 This plugin should work with any and all themes that rely on Jetpack's social menu module.

-The Twenty Twenty theme, however, is not one of those themes, and uses a slightly different approach for its social menu icons.
-Two small changes, however, will typically make it behave.
+The Twenty Twenty theme, however, is not one of those themes, and uses a slightly different approach to its social menu icons.
+Nevertheless, two small changes will typically make it behave.
 (You'd still need Jetpack, though!)

 ### PHP
 Add the following to your (child) theme's `functions.php`: